-- Code and written work for homeworks, project proposal and report v1 due 23:59:59 AoE on announced due date - 20% off for every calendar day (AoE) thereafter; don't bother if it's 5 days late - For these items only you have four cumulative late days to be used as you like - If a project milestone is late, all group members are assessed late days (or deduction) - Final report is due at the announced final exam period time (check website) no late days allowed - Piazza questions before paper presentation should be done the day prior to allow the presenter to be able to respond to them - In-person elements must be done in-person - Extra credit vs extra mile - There is no extra credit in this class - You cannot get full credit on anything without "going the extra mile."
+- Code and written work for homeworks, project proposal and report v1 due 23:59:59 AoE on announced due date - 20% of the possible total off for every calendar day (AoE) thereafter; don't bother if it's >=5 days late - For these items only you have four cumulative extension days to be used as you like - If a project milestone is late, all group members are assessed extension days (or lose score) - Final report is due at the announced final exam period time (check website) no late days allowed - In-person elements must be done in-person - Extra credit vs extra mile - There is no extra credit in this class - You cannot get full credit on homeworks or the project without "going the extra mile."
 This means trying something novel, in addition to the requirements of the assignment (and along the same lines; examples will be suggested).
 It's not a box to tick we will judge how much of an extra mile your 'extra mile' contributions are.